Puppy School Frequently Asked Questions

 - Being consistent in redirecting unwanted behavior and reinforcing desired behavior is a more effective method

 Can I add to my puppy’s training by using the advice I see on the internet or TV or from a friend?

-- The CCH training program is professionally designed to increase your puppy’s skill level in a systematic process that builds other learning behaviors simultaneously.
+- The CCH training program is professionally designed to increase your puppy’s skill level in a systematic process that builds other learned behaviors simultaneously.
 If you were to introduce new concepts or techniques, it could change how your puppy experiences future training activities in our program.
 For those reasons, we don’t recommend using multiple training sources.

 - If you are experiencing behavior challenges with your puppy, don’t hesitate to seek our advice.

 When can my puppy start in the School for Professional Partners?